Careers at VicSRC

 YACVic promotes the safety, wellbeing and inclusion of all children and young people, including those with a disability, those who are Aboriginal or those from refugee or migrant backgrounds.
 We take child protection very seriously.
 All employees are subject to screening and assessment against child safety standards, including rigorous background, identity and reference checks.
 The successful applicant will require a current Working with Children Check and Police Check (costs reimbursed) and must agree to adhere to our child safe policy and code of conduct.

-a brief cover letter including where you saw the job advertised
+- a brief cover letter/email stating where you saw the job advertised;

-contact details for a minimum of two referees, including your last line manager (we will not contact referees without your permission).
+- your resume, including contact details for a minimum of two referees; including your last line manager (we will not contact referees without your permission);

-Interviews will likely be held on Thursday 29th June in Melbourne CBD.
+Applications close 9am, Tuesday 12 June 2018 with interviews likely to be held on Friday 15 June in Melbourne CBD.